EricTerrell/Vault3.Desktop/README.md

 4. The scripts create the deployment folders, and automatically compress them as .zip files.
 5. Distribute the deployment .zip files.

+# Encryption

+Password-protected Vault 3 documents are encrypted with the AES (Rijndael) algorithm in CBC mode, using 256-bit keys.

 # License

 [`GPL3`](https://www.gnu.org/licenses/gpl-3.0.en.html)